SignalFx raises $75 million to monitor cloud apps, services, and environments in real time

 SignalFx — whose founding members included the original developers of Facebook’s metrics-based monitoring solution and veterans of LoudCloud, Opsware, Red Hat, VMWare, PTC, and Sprinklr — taps a low-latency, scalable streaming analytics engine to keep tabs on microservices (collections of loosely coupled, independently deployable app components across clouds) and orchestrated container environments like Kubernetes and Docker, in addition to serverless architectures like AWS Lambda, Azure Functions, and Google Cloud Functions.
 Its algorithms and portals suss out malicious activity and highlight service-wide issues and trends, all while detecting and optimizing things like cold starts and guiding IT teams through troubleshooting steps to identify the root causes of issues.

-So how’s it accomplish that?
-SignalFX’s vendor-neutral suite automatically discovers all monitored services and their interdependencies in real time and observes the data transactions among them, collecting trace information from widely-used open-source frameworks and libraries.
-It uses machine learning algorithms to define anomalies and convert span- and path-level data into metric, and it leverages an alerting engine that triggers automated remediation with “near-zero” latency and that integrates with third-party notification services.
+So how does it accomplish all that?
+SignalFX’s vendor-neutral suite automatically discovers all monitored services and their interdependencies in real time and observes the data transactions among them, collecting trace information from widely used open source frameworks and libraries.
+It uses machine learning algorithms to define anomalies and convert span- and path-level data into metric, and it leverages an alerting engine that triggers automated remediation with “near-zero” latency and integrates with third-party notification services.

 SignalFx claims it’s able to process millions of data points at one-second resolution with less than two seconds of latency, from ingestion to alert.

-Customizable dashboards enable operators to create new real-time charts and visualizations, and to correlate app and infrastructure stats by viewing them side-by-side or dynamically grouping them and filtering data by service, cluster, role, team, and other components.
-SignalFX’s library of architecturally-tailored detectors and alert conditions, meanwhile, instantly set detection thresholds most relevant to a defined set of metrics and services, while its infrastructure navigator tool exposes CPU, memory, disk, network, and alert severity across hosts, virtual machines, and instances in color-coded graphs
+Customizable dashboards enable operators to create new real-time charts and visualizations and to correlate app and infrastructure stats by viewing them side by side or dynamically grouping them and filtering data by service, cluster, role, team, and other components.
+SignalFX’s library of architecturally tailored detectors and alert conditions, meanwhile, instantly sets detection thresholds most relevant to a defined set of metrics and services, while its infrastructure navigator tool exposes CPU, memory, disk, network, and alert severity across hosts, virtual machines, and instances in color-coded graphs.

 SignalFx additionally tracks spend on a per-service and per-customer basis and recommends cost-saving measures that won’t impact stability or performance, like modifying provisioning and reserving instance utilization.

-In many respects, it’s much like services offered by Cisco’s AppDynamics, Paris-based Data Dog, and San Francisco-based New Relic, and somewhat akin to those by IT monitoring and alerting companies Boundary, PagerDuty, and ScienceLogic.
+In many respects, it’s much like services offered by Cisco’s AppDynamics, Paris-based Data Dog, and San Francisco-based New Relic and is somewhat akin to those from IT monitoring and alerting companies Boundary, PagerDuty, and ScienceLogic.
 But Rau asserts that SignalFx’s holistic approach — which analyzes aggregate data as opposed to data from individual components — affords developers greater flexibility than rival solutions.

-“SignalFx is at an inflection point in its growth as organizations are investing aggressively in their cloud and digital transformation initiatives, and reevaluating their systems management and monitoring strategies,” he said.
-“As demand for the SignalFx cloud monitoring service grows, we continue to invest in our international expansion to better serve the need of our global customers
+“SignalFx is at an inflection point in its growth as organizations are investing aggressively in their cloud and digital transformation initiatives and reevaluating their systems management and monitoring strategies,” he said.
+“As demand for the SignalFx cloud monitoring service grows, we continue to invest in our international expansion to better serve the need of our global customers.

-Toward that end, SignalFx in February announced the opening of an R&D support office in Krakow, Poland and expanded sales operations throughout Europe, the Middle East, Africa, and Australia.
+To that end, SignalFx in February announced the opening of an R&D support office in Krakow, Poland and expanded sales operations throughout Europe, the Middle East, Africa, and Australia.